nicolasdb/claude-office/PORTABILITY.md

 If you want to help push this further, **you are very welcome to adapt this repo for more agents, better packaging, or cleaner installers.**

+This is just theory and research.
+If you experiment with it, you will see if it works and what is the best way to port it.
+And when you do, please open a PR about it to improve this document.

 ---

 ## Short answer